769 related texts · 24 related myths · Page 3 of 17

 Mesha, the king of Moab, heard the story of the Binding of Isaac and drew exactly the wrong conclusion.
 He learned that Abraham, the father of the Israelites, had been willing to s...

-According to the Midrash (rabbinic interpretive commentary), not at all.
-It's a question that comes to the fore when we delve into Bamidbar Rabbah, specifically chapter 20.
-The pas...
+Not at all.
+It's a question that comes to the fore when we explore Bamidbar Rabbah, specifically chapter 20. ” Okay, but what exactly did he see?
+Well, the Rabbis of the Midrash do...

 Our story today, drawn from Bamidbar Rabbah 20, a section of the classical Midrash (rabbinic interpretive commentary), plunges us right into such a situation – a tale of Moabites, ...